Sperm donation: Samples required per donor offspring

-Thus, only 1–3 samples may be needed for a child if used for IUI.
+Thus, only one to three samples may be needed for a child, if used for IUI.

 Using ART treatments such as IVF can result in one donor sample (or ejaculate) producing on average considerably more than one birth.
 However, the actual number of births per sample will depend on the actual ART method used, the age and medical condition of the female bearing the child, and the quality of the embryos produced by fertilization.
 Donor sperm is less commonly used for IVF treatments than for artificial insemination.
 This is because IVF treatments are usually required only when there is a problem with the female conceiving, or where there is a 'male factor problem' involving the female's partner.
 Donor sperm is also used for IVF in surrogacy arrangements where an embryo may be created in an IVF procedure using donor sperm and this is then implanted in a surrogate.
 In a case where IVF treatments are employed using donor sperm, surplus embryos may be donated to other women or couples and used in embryo transfer procedures.
 When donor sperm is used for IVF treatments, there is a risk that large numbers of children will be born from a single donor since a single ejaculate may produce up to 20 straws for IVF use.
 A single straw can fertilise a number of eggs and these can have a 40% to 50% pregnancy rate.
 'Spare' embryos from donor treatments are frequently donated to other women or couples.
 Many sperm banks therefore limit the amount of semen from each donor which is prepared for IVF use, or they may restrict the period of time for which such a donor donates his sperm to perhaps as little as three months (about nine or ten ejaculates).